-Although Video Editing seems to be a very graphically intensive task, the Graphics Card is actually not utilized as strongly as one would think.
+Although Video Editing would seem to be a very visually demanding task, the Graphics Card is actually not utilized as strongly as one would think.

 For Video Editing, a solid mid-tier GPU will deliver very similar performance to a high-end GPU, at a better overall value.
 See the following Benchmarks:

-I recommend starting with at least an Nvidia GTX 1060 for Laptop-Buyers with a smaller budget, and going with an Nvidia RTX 2060 or even an Nvidia RTX 2070 for those who have some more money to spend.
+I recommend starting with at least an Nvidia GTX 1660 Ti for Laptop-Buyers with a smaller budget, and going with an Nvidia RTX 3060 or even an Nvidia RTX 3070 for those who have some more money to spend.

 A good baseline for 2K Editing on shorter Projects is 16GB of RAM.

-That said, though you might be much happier with having 32GB of Ram in your Video Editing Laptop, especially when your Project Resolutions get higher, you use more Effects, or edit on a lot more Footage that might also result in longer Project-Timelines.
+That said, though, you will be much happier with having 32GB of Ram in your Video Editing Laptop, especially when your Project Resolutions get higher, you use more Effects, or edit on a lot more RAW, 10bit, or uncompressed Footage that might also result in longer Project-Timelines.

 There are three Storage types that are being used in Desktop PCs and Laptops nowadays:

 The (M.2) NVMe SSD (Non-Volatile Memory Express SSD)